Sergey Utochkin – Russian Superman

 Best cyclist of the Russian Empire, a pioneer of aeronautics, yachtsman, boxer and footballer.
 Sergey Utochkin was a real Russian superman.
 His life was bright, but tragic.

-Sergey was born on July 12, 1876 into a family of Odessa merchant.
+The boy was born on July 12, 1876 into a family of Odessa merchant.
 His parents passed away, so the boy was raised up by foster carers.
-For some time the boy lived with Krause, school teacher, alcoholic and many children’s father.
+For some time he lived with Krause, school teacher, alcoholic and many children’s father.
 One day Krause hanged himself in the attic.
-Wife found a dead husband went mad with grief.
+His wife found a dead husband went mad with grief.
 She stabbed her own children.
 Utochkin was saved by a miracle.
 Obviously, that’s why Sergey was interested in extreme sports and put himself in mortal danger.

-At the age of 15 Sergey left Commercial College and decided to become an athlete.
+At the age of 15 Sergey left the Commercial College and decided to become an athlete.
 He began his career with cycling.
 For more than 15 years he remained unbeaten Russian cyclist.
 He became the champion of European competitions and constantly tried to expand the boundaries of what’s possible.
-He ran a race with the tram, competed with a racehorse, dived, did martial arts, skydove and became one of the most famous pilots of Tsarist Russia.
+You know, the man ran a race with the tram, competed with a racehorse, dived, did martial arts, skydove and became one of the most famous pilots of Tsarist Russia.

 Once in his childhood Utochkin grabbed the windmill wing and made a couple of laps.
 Aeronautics was his true passion.
 In 1907 Sergey flew in a hot air balloon over Odessa.
 Then there were flights over Egypt.
 Soon Utochkin went to Paris, the former world center of the nascent aviation capabilities.
 There he worked in a factory, watched the flights of the French aviators.
 Utochkin came back with motors and drawings intending to build his own aircraft.
 However, he did not have enough money.
 Odessa banker Ksidias bought biplane Farman IV in Paris.
 And in March 1910 Utochkin made his first flight, becoming the second pilot in the history of Russia.
 The first Russian aviator was Mikhail Efimov.